-According to UNAIDS, there are approximately seven million people living with HIV in South Africa (2015).
+According to UNAIDS data, there are approximately 7.1 million people living with HIV in South Africa, making it the biggest HIV epidemic in the world.
 More than three million people are receiving antiretroviral treatment and the epidemic disproportionately affects key populations such as sex workers and men who sex with men (MSM).

 NACOSA is a network of civil society organisations (CSOs) working together to turn the tide on HIV, AIDS and TB in Southern Africa.
 NACOSA provides accredited training, mentoring and technical assistance, and resources to support service delivery on the ground, particularly among key populations and women and girls.